jacksoncouse/Guide/methodology.md

 ## Philosophy

-The philosophical foundations of Amnesty International's content strategy are based on:
+The philosophical foundations of Amnesty International Canada's content strategy are based on:
 - Create Once, Publish Everywhere (COPE), an extension on the programmer's maxim of "don't repeat yourself" to the digital publishing context
 - Lossless, Open, Flexible, Independant (LO-FI), a set of values for creating content parity across all platforms